awsdocs/amazon-workdocs-dev-guide/doc_source/connect-workdocs-role.md

             .withCredentials(new AWSStaticCredentialsProvider(longTermCredentials))
             .withRegion(Regions.DEFAULT_REGION.getName()).build();;

-    // If you are accessing a 3rd party account, then ExternalId should
+    // If you are accessing a 3rd party account, set ExternalId
-    // be set on assumeRequest using the withExternalId() function.
+    // on assumeRequest using the withExternalId() function.
     AssumeRoleRequest assumeRequest =
         new AssumeRoleRequest().withRoleArn(DEMO_ROLE_ARN).withDurationSeconds(3600)
             .withRoleSessionName("demo");

     AssumeRoleResult assumeResult = stsClient.assumeRole(assumeRequest);

-    // AssumeRole returns temporary temporary security credentials obtained
+    // AssumeRole returns temporary security credentials for the
-	// for workdocs-readonly-role
+	// workdocs-readonly-role

     BasicSessionCredentials temporaryCredentials =
         new BasicSessionCredentials(assumeResult.getCredentials().getAccessKeyId(), assumeResult